Los Angeles Dodgers: Uniforms

 In 2021, the Dodgers again unveiled a blue alternate uniform, this time as part of the "City Connect" series in collaboration with Nike.
 This uniform was similar to the blue alternates they wore in 1999, but with the script "Los Dodgers" in homage to Los Angeles' Latino community.
 The uniform is also worn with blue pants, and black stripes are added to the sleeves.
-Initially, the Dodgers wore a special blue cap with the "Los Dodgers" script, but switched in 2022 to a blue interlocking "LA" cap with black brim.
+Initially, the Dodgers wore a special blue cap with the "Los Dodgers" script but switched in 2022 to a blue interlocking "LA" cap with a black brim.
 The "Los Dodgers" script was then relocated to the right side.
+In 2023, white pants with blue piping replaced the blue pants previously worn with the "City Connect" uniform.

+Midway through the 2024 season, the Dodgers unveiled their second "City Connect" uniform.
+The cream-based uniform paid homage to the city of Los Angeles and various chapters of the city's history that are connected to the team.
+The "Los Angeles" wordmark was inspired by the signage of the Dodgers' original home of Los Angeles Memorial Coliseum and was slanted upward.
+The number font was inspired by the mid-century typefaces that were popular during the team's early years in Los Angeles.
+The uniform also featured two different shades of blue: cobalt and electric, while "chili red" was based on the chest number colors the team had worn since the 1950s.
+The cobalt blue cap featured the "interlocking LA" and script "D" from the "Dodgers" logo merged to form the LAD team code; the said logo also appears as a sleeve patch.
+Above the manufacturer's tag is the hashtag #ITFDB, a reference to broadcaster Vin Scully's catchphrase "It's time for Dodger baseball!".